Cumberland County Extension Association By-laws

 Article VI – Officers

-Article VII – Power and Duties of the Officers
+Article VII – Duties and Powers of the Officers

 b.)
 Vice President: Assumes the duties of the President when necessary.
 He/she works closely with the President in order to succeed the President at the end of his/her term and provide continuity in the management and oversight of the Association.